Oct. 2, 2024

 Transcript

 Alex Goldman: It's really hard to make a show that doesn't have a character.
-Like, if I was just like, wouldn't it be fun to have a show where you learned about measurement?
+If I was just like, wouldn't it be fun to have a show where you learned about measurement?
 I wouldn't be super interested.
 But there is a woman now in my story who's like, I just want to be able to fucking bake.
 And suddenly it matters.

 Jeff Umbro: This is Podcast Perspectives, a show about the latest news in the podcast industry and the people behind it.
 I'm your host, Jeff Umbro, founder and CEO of Podglomerate.
 Today, I'm speaking with Alex Goldman, the second two time guest on Podcast Perspectives.
 He's the host and creator of Hyperfixed, a brand new podcast distributed by Radiotopia and PRX.